Presentations

 Many people take a DNA test to learn their ethnic heritage, but when the results come back they don't know what to do next.
 This talk offers basic and practical suggestions for getting the most out of your DNA results.
 (B, I)

-I Hate Conflict - Mediating Sources that Don't Agree
+I Hate Conflict: Mediating Sources that Don't Agree

 Geared toward beginning and intermediate genealogists, this presentation uses a real-life example of a man whose name, birthplace, and birth and immigration dates all had multiple choice answers.
 Techniques are shared for resolving conflicting information and how professionals handle the unresolvable.
 (B, I)